 Data usage authorization, where the data is authorized to be used by a specific user, but the ownership is not transferred, and the user still cannot access the data.
 This need an environment to authenticate the user and process the request from the authorized user secretly, we call it “Sealed Executor”

 Sealed Executor: Although the Sealed Executor is not defined and out of the scope of this standard, it is a crucial component for the standard to work.
 The Sealed Executor is an environment that can authenticate the user and process the request from the authorized user secretly.
 The Sealed Executor should get authorized group by tokenId, and the verify the signature of the user using the public keys in the authorized group.
-If the verification is successful, the executor will process the request and return the result to the user, and the sealed executor could be implemented by a trusted party (where permitted), TEE, or FHE
+If the verification is successful, the executor will process the request and return the result to the user, and the sealed executor could be implemented by a trusted party (where permitted), TEE or Fully Homomorphic Encryption (FHE)

 Backwards Compatibility